-Targeted Visibility & Reputation are a Luxury brands greatest asset.
+Targeted Visibility & Reputation are a Luxury brands greatest asset

 Brands need to build Visibility & Reputation online

-Targeted Visibility & Reputation are a Luxury brands greatest asset in a ‘digital centric’ market.
-As a luxury brand you need to build this strong brand reputation by focusing on particular platforms and communities.
+Targeted Visibility & Reputation are a Luxury brands greatest asset in a ‘digital-centric’ market.
+As a luxury brand, you need to build this strong brand reputation by focusing on particular platforms and communities.

 The discerning Chinese fashionista spends on average 2 hours per day browsing online.
-For high value products the level & degree of research by the consumer is typically higher.
+For high-value products, the level & degree of research by the consumer is typically higher.
 Anyone who’s spent time in China will instantly notice how digitally orientated this modern society has become across their social media and e-commerce platforms.
-From WeChat, to Cross Border Commerce, Shopping Forums & PR you need to make an impact on your target demographic in the online sphere if you are going to drive sales.
+From WeChat to Cross Border Commerce, Shopping Forums & PR you need to make an impact on your target demographic in the online sphere if you are going to drive sales.

 Millennials and the Luxury Sector

 This is often a case of the famous ‘Little Emperors Syndrome’, where increasing family wealth coupled with the One Child Policy led to whole family units catering for a single child.
-As a result, more funds have been available to Millennials from wealthy backgrounds coupled with an insatiable consumer demand for quality brands.
-With such a huge surge of luxury enamoured youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.
+As a result, more funds have been available to Millennials from wealthy backgrounds coupled with insatiable consumer demand for quality brands.
+With such a huge surge of luxury enamored youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.

 This is a conundrum for many brands.
 Do they approach expensive Chinese distributors and get their products stocked on shelves or is there a more cost-effective method?
 Chinese distributors are notoriously selective about which products they promote; they are looking for pre-existing sales, do not engage in branding (this component cannot be ignored!) and can be ruthless with a reputation for ‘racing to the bottom’ on price and service.